darraghmoran2025/Applied_Statistics_Project/week4/writeup/Week4_Bayesian.md

 Weeks 2 and 3 fitted every model by maximum likelihood.
 That gives one best value for each parameter and a standard error read off the curvature of the likelihood.
 The standard error leans on an assumption: that the sampling distribution of the estimate is roughly normal.
 For most of these parameters that is harmless.
 For the Student-t degrees of freedom it is worth a second look, because the MLE lands at ν ≈ 2.65, not far above ν = 2, the point where the variance of the distribution blows up to infinity.
 Close to that boundary the likelihood stops being symmetric, and a normal error bar can quietly mislead.

 So this week I refitted four models in a Bayesian setting and drew their full posteriors with the No-U-Turn Sampler (NUTS) in PyMC.
-I am not trying to overturn the Week 3 numbers.
 I want the whole shape of the uncertainty rather than a centre and a width, and above all I want to know whether the posterior for ν stays on the finite-variance side of 2 or whether it leaks below.

 The four models are the Gaussian, the Laplace, the Student-t and the NIG.
 The Laplace stands in for the Variance-Gamma family here.
 It is the symmetric VG with θ = 0 and ν = 1, and unlike the full VG it has a closed-form density, so it carries the heavy-tail idea without dragging in any special functions.
 The NIG keeps its full four-parameter density.